-The Blended/Online Teaching Circle will examine the concept of "flipping" or "blending" course content and learning activities.
+The Blended/Online Learning Teaching Circle will examine the concept of "flipping" or "blending" course content and learning activities.
 We will discuss a variety of methods for taking first exposure to content outside the classroom, potentially freeing more class time for problem solving, group activities and other active learning.

 One potential topic suggested last year is writing letters of recommendation.
 We encourage you to discuss this and any other topics on your mind.

 Diversity in the Curriculum - WILL NOT MEET APRIL 18

 This group will discuss strategies for promoting our students' awareness of how power and privilege function in society.
 We will exchange ideas on course development, mentoring, teaching approaches, and curricular planning to think about how to clarify and support the College's commitment to diversity in the classroom.

 Borjana Mikic (Engineering)